Valer100/winaccent/README.md

 </div>

 # winaccent
-A simple and lightweight Python module for getting Windows' accent color.
-With this module you can also get shades of the accent color.
+A simple and lightweight Python module for getting Windows' accent color or a shade of it.
+Works on both Windows 10 and 11 and doesn't require additional dependencies.

 ## 📦 Installation
 Run this command in your terminal: